pujak19a/LendingClubEDA/README.md

 ### Business Understanding

-This work for a consumer finance company which specialises in lending various types of loans to urban customers.
+This work is for a consumer finance company which specialises in lending various types of loans to urban customers.
 When the company receives a loan application, the company has to <b>make a decision for loan approval based on the applicant’s profile.</b> Two types of risks are associated with the bank’s decision:
 <ul>
 <li>
 If the applicant is <b>likely to repay the loan</b>, then not approving the loan results in a loss of business to the company